THE CHILD'S OWN LOSSES

 Box Art Produced by William C. Johnson

-The LeMarchand puzzle box known as The Child's Own Losses was first purchased by Voltaire at his Ferny Estate during one of LeMarchand's legendary auctions in 1749.
+The LeMarchand puzzle box known as The Child's Own Losses was first purchased by Voltaire in Paris during one of LeMarchand's legendary auctions in 1749.
 Voltaire later presented the box as a gift to the Grand Master of the Nine Sisters Lodge in Paris - Benjamin Franklin.

 Philip LeMarchand first met Benjamin Franklin during a Masonic conference in New York, 1753.
 The two shared interests in natural science and the hidden sciences of the Occult.